Total export receipts are continuing their upward trend, but several potential speed bumps are visible on the horizon.

 Dairy receipts remain healthy with the 12 month total volumes up slightly in the latter part of 2018 and prices holding fairly steady.
 Farmers will be pleased given the challenges they are facing with water quality issues and the agreement that the sector will meet 94 percent of the M.bovis cost share.

 Overall the value of goods exports in the year to December 2018 rose 7.2 percent to $57.5 billion.
-The annual trade deficit remains positive at 5.9 billion.
+The annual trade deficit of $5.9 billion remains concerning.